GoogleCloudPlatform/cluster-toolkit/modules/scripts/startup-script/README.md

 ### Runner dependencies

-`ansible-local` runners requires Ansible to be installed in the VM before running.
+`ansible-local` runners require Ansible to be installed in the VM before running.
 To support other playbook runners in the HPC Toolkit, we install version 2.11 of `ansible-core` as well as the larger package of collections found in `ansible` version 4.10.0.